idaholab/falcon/scripts/README.md

 	* **"example.e"** contains an Exodus mesh file with Subset IDs, but without any nodal material properties.
 FALCON reads this file in the [mesh] keyword block in the FALCON input script.
 	* **"example.csv"** is a CSV file containing the nodal material properties.
 FALCON reads this file in the [VectorPostprocessors] keyword block.

 ### Side Note:

 * Conversion from **example.vtk** to **example.e** and **example.csv** occurs inside the ParaView GUI python shell.
 Fully automated process through command-line terminal had been explored.
 However errors were encountered on different operating systems.
 By using python shell inside ParaView GUI client, it can guarantee compatibility across different ParaView versions and operating systems.
-* Additional scripting has been developed for **example.csv**, because the underlying MOOSE's CSV reader does not accept commas on the header of file.
+* Additional scripting has been developed for **example.csv**, because the underlying MOOSE's CSV reader does not accept double-quotes on the header of file.